 Here's How Much It Costs To Update Your Countertops

 When it comes to the kitchen, we all know that this space can be the heart of our homes.
-Whether your kitchen (or ideal kitchen) is bright and airy or takes designs notes from classic blue and white patterns, a beautifully functional kitchen is a welcoming space for all to cook and dwell.
+Whether your kitchen (or ideal kitchen) is bright and airy or takes design notes from classic blue and white patterns, a beautifully functional kitchen is a welcoming space for all to cook and dwell.

 For many home cooks, the recipe to success depends on having reliable and functional kitchen countertops, ideally adding to the overall aesthetic as well.
 Now the question arises: If you're looking to give your kitchen a face-lift with new countertops, how much does it cost to update?

 We tapped Home Care Expert, Bailey Carson, at Angi to give us the lowdown on kitchen counter renovations.

 Modern home renovations costs vary depending on the material, square footage, layout, and location.
 However, Carson shares that installing countertops tends to range from $1,850 to $4,200.
 However, estimates can be as low as $400 or clock in well over $8,000 depending on the factors above.

 Homeowners looking to update their kitchen counters should note that countertops are typically priced by square foot, ranging from $10 to $70 per square foot.

 Just as the cost of living fluctuates from state to state, the cost of home renovations varies as well.
 Carson says that the average cost of countertops in Charlotte, North Carolina, is $1,610 to $3,185.
 The price in Dallas, Texas, is a range of $1,565 to $3,560.
 To update counter space in Austin, Texas, the price point is likely between $2,080 and $4,470.